Call to Action Buttons: Analysis of Top eCommerce Companies

 Primary Button Colors

-We have all read it at some point — the article narrating the psychological influence of certain colors.
+We have all read it at some point — the article explaining the psychological influence of certain colors.
 Are people leveraging a blue button because it conveys trust, calm, and inspiration?
 Not necessarily.
 During our observation, we noted over 88% of buttons were aligned with the store’s branding.
 Those that were not direct brand colors appeared to be chosen based on their level of contrast against the brand color.

 All About That Contrast